Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

 As written, $\S(\alpha;J)$ depends on our choice of framing $\eta$.
 There are an integers' worth of such framings that induce a fixed orientation on the subbundle.
-The effect of choosing a different $\eta$ is to twist $B^3\times\theta$ an integer number of times about a fixed axis with boundary $\partial\mathring{J}$ as $\theta$ goes from $0$ to $2\pi$.
-(See Figure~\ref{fig:twisting}, second vs.\ third row.)
+Choosing a different $\eta$ twists $B^3\times\theta$ an integer number of times about a fixed axis with boundary $\partial\mathring{J}$, as $\theta$ goes from $0$ to $2\pi$ (see Figure~\ref{fig:twisting}, second row vs.\ third row).